 Welcome to the very first day of my very first collaboration series!
 I am so excited to be sharing the blogosphere with so many talented writers and to be included in the 5 Days of Mothering and Homemaking series.
-So let’s dive right in to my 5 Days to a Healthier Pregnancy – and without mincing any words, I’d like to talk to you a little bit about morning sickness.
+So let’s dive right in to my 5 Days to a Healthier Pregnancy – and without mincing any words, I’d like to talk to you a little bit about the morning sickness phenomenon.

 Many of us experience this nausea that accompanies pregnancy.
 In fact, more than 80% of pregnant women have “morning sickness” in some form or other.
 Some experience the extreme form known as Hyperemesis gravidarum, others experience “only” nausea (which can still be super intense!), and others are somewhere in between with nausea and vomiting.

 Whatever your experience has been – and we’ve all had different ones (even between pregnancies there can be so many variations!) – I want to offer some helpful ways to “make it through”, and also hopefully encourage you to press on as far as the struggles go.